LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 You can use entities in two places:
 * Training phrases for intents defined in Intent Manager
-* Intent qualifiers for articles defined in [Knowledge Base](knowledge-base-overview.html)
+* Intent qualifiers for articles defined in [KnowledgeAI](knowledgeai-overview.html)

 {: .important}
 Use a maximum of one entity per training phrase, as only a single entity is used when the model is trained.